Documentation forAccess Rights Manager

 Start the ARM service on the ARM server

-3. Select Start from the context menu.
+3. Select Start in the contextual menu.

-Re-enter the Basic Configuration
+Re-enter the Basic Configuration information

-3. Check if your settings are valid.
+3. Verify that your settings are valid.

 4. Save the new Basic Configuration.